chanfuku/nuxt-openapi/README.md

 .
 .
 .
-it will take about 5 min for initial build... please visit http://localhost
+it will take about 5 min to build...

+please visit http://localhost
 ```